-The designer responsible for a signing project should be aware that the design must comply with various standards.
-In addition to Department Standard Specifications, the following standards should be consulted:
+Projects including signing design shall comply with applicable standards.
+In addition to Department Standard Specifications, the following standards shall be followed:

 Manual on Uniform Traffic Control Devices (MUTCD) - The MUTCD was adopted by the Department as the uniform system of traffic control for use on the streets and highways of the State.
 This action was in compliance with Chapter 316.0745 of the Florida Statutes.
 The MUTCD is therefore the basic guide for signing.
-The requirements of the MUTCD must be met, as a minimum, on all roads in the State.
+The requirements of the MUTCD shall be met, as a minimum, on all roads in the State.

 Standard Highway Signs, FHWA - This manual contains detailed drawings of all standard highway signs.
 Each sign is identified by a unique designation.
-Signs not included in this manual or in the Design Standards must be detailed in the plans.
+Signs not included in this manual or in the Design Standards shall be detailed in the plans.